Piper’s Orchard Apple Tart

 After summer was just over, but before we ran out of sunny weekends, Brian & I decided to hike in Carkeek Park, in our neighborhood of Seattle.
-I’ll share more pictures of the park in another post, but you won’t believe the orchard and history we stumbled into, and the apple tart it led to!
+Here are more pictures of the park, but you won’t believe the orchard and history we stumbled into, and the apple tart it led to!

 On our hike through the park, we were pleasantly surprised to find historic Piper’s Orchard, now preserved by the Seattle Parks Department and a group of volunteers, Friends of Piper’s Orchard.
 We had no idea this living pioneer history still existed in Seattle, and it was so alive – in the form of heirloom fruit trees - apple, pear, chestnut, cherry, and so on.

 Andrew Piper, a Bavarian, was a pioneer baker in Seattle.
 His wife, Wilhelmina grew the orchard, and he baked the apples into his pastries (his apple strudel was famous, of course!).
 Andrew Piper was also an early political cartoonist, who served on the City Council and even ran for mayor.
 He lost his bakery in the Great Fire, and after some years their orchard was lost, too.
 Decades later, in the 1980s it was rediscovered, and restoration began soon after.
 Out of the 82 trees growing there today, 30 were originally planted by the Piper family.

 Daphne Lewis was the landscape architect who rediscovered the orchard and helped restore it.
 She said, “I have a vision of this being a beautiful place for picnics or educational visits.
 It should be an arboretum to showcase rare old varieties of fruit planted by the pioneers.
 Edible history.”
 Her vision could not have been better realized.